elm-city-craftworks/course-001/PART_1.md

 ## Exercises

-NOTE: The supporting materials for these exercises are in `samples/part1`
+> NOTE: The supporting materials for these exercises are in `samples/part1`.

+In the "Building Unix-style command-line applications" article, we walked through implementing a Ruby clone of the Unix `cat` utility.
+In this set of exercises, you'll repeat a similar process to build something similar to the `ls` command.
+By doing so, you'll explore many of Ruby's capabilities for working with files.

+Follow the step-by-step instructions below, and refer back to the article and the implementation of the rcat utility whenever you get stuck.
+Not all of the Ruby features you'll need were covered in those materials, but they should give you a great foundation to start from.

 1) Run the following bash commands in the `data` folder and copy the output into a text file for future reference.